Experienced Group Leader Danny S. giving teachers parent communication tips

 While generating excitement in students as you’re planning an EF tour is so important (and so fun!), it’s equally as crucial to keep parents and guardians in-the-know from the moment you choose an itinerary.

 While strategizing, organizing, and keeping up with communication before tour can feel daunting, we’re sharing easy-to-follow advice from three experienced Group Leaders.
-We sourced the following parent communication tips during an informational panel on one of our training tours, which allow new Group Leaders to experience a tour and learn the ropes of student travel before they lead their own students out into the world.
+We sourced the following parent communication tips during an informational panel on one of our EF training tours, which allow new Group Leaders to experience a tour and learn the ropes of student travel before they lead their own students out into the world.

 Meet our panel of experts